 - Lastly, you just need to turn off the Startup option and save the changes.
 After this, you can try to switch off your computer.

 Run power troubleshooter

-Windows 10 has a build-in power troubleshooter that automatically detects and fixes the problems prevent windows 10 shutdown and starts normally.
-Run the troubleshooter following steps below
+Windows 10 has a built-in power troubleshooter that automatically detects and fixes the problems prevent Windows 10 from shutting down and starts normally.
+Run the troubleshooter following the steps below

 - In the Start menu, type troubleshoot.

 - From the menu, select Troubleshoot (system settings).

 - In the Troubleshoot window, under Find and fix other problems, select Power > Run the troubleshooter.

 - Allow the Troubleshooter to run, then select Close.

 Repair Windows System Files

 Sometimes due to a problem with the system files of your operating system, you won’t be able to shut down your device.
 To fix the problem, you can try to repair your Windows system files very carefully by following these steps –